4 Beginning Your Research

 SCHOLARLY COMMUNICATION AS A CONVERSATION

-Scholarly communication is defined by the Association of College & Research Libraries (2020) as
+Scholarly communication, defined by the Association of College & Research Libraries (2020), is

 the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
 The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic listservs.
 (What is Scholarly Communication? section)

-It is also a conversation between the creators of this information, who have a variety of backgrounds and perspectives, and who use a variety of methods to share their ideas.
-These individuals write about, present, publish, and post their ideas with the intent that others will use the information to push the conversation to the next level, and even start new conversations.
-For example, there are a host of articles, websites, and books on climate change and pollution.
+It is also a conversation between the creators of this information, who have a variety of backgrounds and perspectives, and use various methods to share their ideas.
+These individuals write about, present, publish, and post their ideas with the intent that others will use the information to push the conversation to the next level, and even start a new discourse.
+For example, there are many articles, websites, and books on climate change and pollution.
 There is also literature on how the auto industry is responding to changing emission standards, including the technology in electric vehicles.
-A researcher watching these conversations unfold might begin a new conversation connecting the two: a discussion of the role technology can play in reducing pollution — this may include improved electric cars or genetically modified plants that absorb more CO2.
+A researcher watching these conversations unfold might begin a new conversation connecting the two: a discussion of technology’s potential role in reducing pollution — this may include improved electric cars or genetically modified plants that absorb more CO2.

-All of this communication takes place in a variety of resource formats — as we discussed in Chapter 2 — and all have value and contribute to scholarly communication.
-A single scholarly work may not represent the only perspective, or even the majority perspective on an issue.
-Consider that scholarship on a topic will grow and evolve over time.
-New information will be discovered which may support or contradict previous information.
-This new information will be discussed and debated, along with new interpretations and new theories that develop over time.
-Good scholars will make an effort to document previous work on the topic that informs their own studies.
+This communication exists in various resource formats — as discussed in Chapter 3 — and all have value and contribute to scholarly communication.
+A single scholarly work may not represent the only perspective, or the majority perspective on an issue.
+Consider that scholarship on a topic will grow and evolve; new information will be discovered that may support or contradict previous knowledge.
+This new information will be discussed and debated, along with new interpretations and theories that develop over time.
+Good scholars will work to document previous work on the topic that informs their studies.
 College students are expected to follow this practice as well, by citing the work they use in research papers and projects, and positioning their ideas within the larger conversation about this topic.

-This process of positioning one’s ideas within the larger conversation on a topic is called a review of the literature.
-Sometimes a literature review stands alone, and sometimes it is part of a larger research project, but in both cases its purpose is to investigate the context of the topic you are researching to better situate your research — your part of the conversation — within the larger conversation, and to support your conclusions.
-This includes finding out about the research already done on a topic, or existing knowledge, and finding gaps in the knowledge where further research is needed to fill out the bigger picture and add new information to the conversation.
+A review of the literature is the process of positioning one’s ideas within the larger conversation on a topic.
+Sometimes a literature review can stand alone or be a part of a larger research project.
+Its purpose is to investigate the context of the topic being researched, to better place one’s own research within the larger conversation, and to support one’s conclusions.
+This involves exploring existing research and knowledge on the topic, identifying gaps in the knowledge that require further research to contribute new information to the conversation.

 For example, this piece of a picture is clear enough.
-It’s a street-lamp style light, and some leaves.
+It’s a streetlamp-style light with some leaves.
 This could be a piece of a conversation about technology’s contribution to light pollution, for example.
 Sure, it stands alone, but it starts to make real sense when you see the whole picture all at once — now we know the context for our piece (see below):

 In this case, the larger picture shows part of Weber State University’s Ogden campus.
-The larger conversation here — WSU — includes many smaller pieces that contribute to the whole.
-In addition to the lamp-post, other pieces of this conversation could include the clock tower and WSU’s history, the landscaping and WSU’s carbon-footprint reduction plan, WSU’s new science building, or WSU’s position in the region.
+The larger conversation here — WSU — includes many smaller pieces contributing to the whole.
+In addition to the lamp-post, other pieces of this conversation could include the clock tower and WSU’s history, the landscaping and WSU’s carbon-footprint reduction plan, WSU’s Tracy Hall Science Center, or WSU’s position in the region.

-But where do you go to find out about the scholarly conversation in progress about a topic and get that big picture?
+However, where do you go to learn about the current scholarly conversation on a topic and get the big picture?
 When searching for information, where you look will depend partly on when it happened:

 A news crew can film something happening live, send it back to the station, edit it, and broadcast it on the news in just a few hours.
 People can take pictures with cell phones and post them immediately on social media.
 For significant events, newspapers and magazines can arrange to cover the event in the next issue that will appear, usually within days.